Promoting British Values at St Dennis Primary Academy

-Pupil voice plays a big part in life at our school.
-Our pupil elected school council play a strong role in our school.
+They experience democracy when electing our School Council Representatives, Team Captains and Eco Club members.
+Our pupil-elected ambassadors play a strong role in our school.
 They are elected by their class peers and are involved in making St Dennis Primary Academy a better place to learn.
+The School Council meets regularly to discuss issues raised by pupils.
 Curriculum leaders meet with pupils as part of their monitoring.
 Pupil questionnaires and interviews are also conducted throughout the year.
-We know that the formation of the school council and the active participation of our pupils will sow the seeds for a more sophisticated understanding of democracy in the future.
+We know that the formation of the School Council and Eco Club and the active participation of our pupils will sow the seeds for a more sophisticated understanding of democracy in the future.

 The Rule of Law

 The importance of laws is consistently reinforced throughout the school day.

 Children are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 The rule of law is adopted when classes create their own class Golden Time behaviour rules that are linked to our school's core values.
 We use praise and reward to promote positive consequences and have clear sanctions to encourage pupils to take ownership of their own behaviour to distinguish right from wrong.

 Circle time rules are established and followed.
 All members of the school community sign our Acceptable Use Policy and pledge to use the internet safely.

 St Dennis Primary Academy has good links with authorities such as the Police and Fire Service, who visit throughout the year and help to reinforce the Rule of Law and educate children on ways to keep themselves safe.
 We believe that clear explanations and real-life stories emphasise the importance of the Rule of Law for our children.